by James Williams

 You will be able to mount the vertical switch to any discharge pipe with the included hose clamp and mounting clamp.
 It comes with a check valve, which is easy to install with any kind of pipe connectors.

 Sump pump with Wi-Fi connectivity sounds overwhelming.
-But, this product from Wayne allows you to monitor its activity through your smartphone.
-It sends data through local link technology when Wi-Fi isn’t available due to power failure.
+But, this battery backup pump from Wayne allows you to monitor its activity through your smartphone.
+It sends data through local link technology when Wi-Fi isn't available due to power failure.

 Even though it can handle an enormous amount of water, the noise will not awake you at night whatsoever.
 It operates very quietly compared to other models in its class.

-Powered by a 12V high efficient pump, this backup system can tackle some serious overflowed water in your basement, with a flow rate of up to 40 gallons per minute or 2,340 gallons per hour.
+Powered by a 12V high efficient sump pump, this battery backup pump system can tackle some serious overflowed water in your basement, with a flow rate of up to 40 gallons per minute or 2,340 gallons per hour.
 So, you can rest assured about its reliability and performance as well.

 For your convenience, there is a display for battery voltage that shows other useful information about the system as well.
-You can connect the system pump to your home security alarm as well as auto-dialers using a set of dry contacts that come with this Zoeller pump.
+You can connect the system pump to your home security alarm as well as auto-dialers using a set of dry contacts that come with this Zoeller battery backup sump pump.

 As far as the noise is concerned, the system runs very quietly compared to most conventional ones.
 Also, instructions are easy enough to understand, and the installation doesn't take much time for most customers.

-This upgraded pump model from Wayne is made of durable epoxy steel body, and its base is constructed from cast-iron.
+This Wayne ESP25 upgraded sump pump model from Wayne is made of durable epoxy steel body, and its base is constructed from cast-iron.
 Unlike cheaper ones, there is no plastic used on its casing.

 The vertical float switch of this unit automatically turns on the pump to make sure there is no delaying whatsoever.